-Growing strawberries can be a complicated business, requiring yearly bed renovation and constant runner vigilance or you can take a more lax approach.
+Growing strawberries is not hard, but it can be a complicated business, requiring you to rework or renovate the planting bed yearly and constant runner vigilance.Or you can take a more lax approach.
 It’s not as easy as plopping a plant in the ground and hoping for the best, but follow these 10 tips and you should be enjoying juicy fruits within months.

 1. Prepare the Site

-Once the weeds are gone, spread a 2-3 in. layer of compost.
-Yo can work it into the top layer of soil, but it’s not really necessary.
-Some will get worked in when you plant and some will get moved by the earthworms.
+Once the weeds are gone, spread a 2 - 3-inch layer of compost on the bed.
+You can work it into the top layer of soil, but it’s not really necessary.
+Some of the compost will get worked in when you plant and some will get moved by the earthworms.
 Strawberries are shallow rooted and need their nutrients near the surface.

 2. Choose the Right Variety